eddietheengineer/VoronDocs/setup/startup.md

 ## Z Endstop Pin Location (V1, V2)

 * Start by re-running `G28 X Y` to home X and Y.
-* Using the OctoPrint controls, move the nozzle until it is directly over the Z endstop switch.
+* Using the software controls, move the nozzle until it is directly over the Z endstop switch.
 * Send an `M114` command and record the X and Y values.
 * Update the homing routing in the printer configuration file under *[homing_override]* or *[safe\_z\_home]* with those values.
 * Restart Klipper with `FIRMWARE_RESTART`.